Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Parallelized DMPC Algorithm

 \subsection{Online Determination of Reference Trajectories}

-Assumption~\ref{ass:consistency constraint} states general conditions that allow for the parallelized evaluation of the local optimization problems \eqref{eq:opt criterion} subject to~\eqref{eq:opt constraints} while preserving recursive feasibility (Theorem~\ref{theorem:main theorem}) and ensuring state constraint satisfaction (Lemma~\ref{lemma:constraint satisfaction}).
-Algorithms that ensure the satisfaction of Assumption~\ref{ass:consistency constraint} are essential to the proposed DMPC scheme.
-The generality of Assumption~\ref{ass:consistency constraint} allows for various such algorithms.
-In this section, we propose such an algorithm for each subsystem $ i\in\calV $ that updates a previous reference trajectory by taking the latest optimal predicted state trajectory into account.
+In Ass.~\ref{ass:consistency constraint}, general conditions are stated that allow for the parallelized evaluation of the local optimization problems \eqref{eq:opt criterion} subject to~\eqref{eq:opt constraints} while preserving recursive feasibility (cf. Thm.~\ref{theorem:main theorem}) and ensuring state constraint satisfaction (cf. Prop.~\ref{lemma:constraint satisfaction}).
+Algorithms that ensure the satisfaction of Ass.~\ref{ass:consistency constraint} are essential to the proposed DMPC scheme.
+The generality of Ass.~\ref{ass:consistency constraint} allows for various such algorithms.
+In this section, we propose such an algorithm that updates a previous reference trajectory for each subsystem $ i\in\calV $.
+The algorithm is distributed.